 For the transaction data, we do not expect any implausible outliers, based on our experience in a previous study with aggregated player tracking data from our lab (Czernecka et al., 2023).
 For the summarized variance indices computed from the original transaction data, we expect some individuals with too few data points to compute a reliable aggregated variance (i.e. variance of stakes, variance of number of bets, variance of odds).
-For these individuals, there will be missing variance sum values.
+A minimum number of at least one bet / deposit / withdrawal per month (i.e. a total of 3) is required for the calculation of the pooled standard deviations (Table 2).
+For individuals with less than three bets/ deposits/ withdrawal, there will be missing variance sum values.
 There will also be missing values for the variable ‘proportion of stakes to net income’ if participants chose to not report their net income.
-(Truxillo, 2005; Weaver & Maxwell, 2014)
+To handle missing data, we will use the expectation-maximization (EM) algorithm to estimate the covariance matrix in the factor analysis of the player tracking data (Truxillo, 2005; Weaver & Maxwell, 2014).

+Selection bias

+We will estimate a possible selection bias concerning the sample twofold.
+First, we will request double the number of player tracking records so that Tipico will not know who participated in our study.
+In our first wave we reached n = 954, so we will randomly select another n = 954 account holders and request the player tracking data of these n = 1908 account holders.
+We will compare the player tracking data (Table 2) of the participants in our study with the randomly selected account holders to check for selection bias.
+Second, with a nonresponder questionnaire asking about selected sociodemographic characteristics and the reasons for not participating in the study.

 Hypothesis testing